Hamiltonian Monte Carlo for (Physics) Dummies: HMC variants

 Perhaps the most famous and powerful extension of the HMC algorithm is the No-U-Turn Sampler (NUTS).
 As seen in our previous sections, the efficiency of HMC critically depends on the tuning of the step size $\varepsilon$ and the number of leapfrog steps $L$.
 If $\varepsilon$ is too large relative to the local curvature of $\pi$, the numerical trajectory can diverge, while an excessively small $\varepsilon$ leads to insufficient exploration.
 The NUTS \citep{hoffman:2014} eliminates the need to pre-specify the integration time $s = L \varepsilon$ by adaptively determining how long to simulate Hamiltonian dynamics.
 NUTS recursively constructs a trajectory by simulating Hamiltonian dynamics in both forward and backward time directions uniformly at random.
 The orbit is thus extended in that direction by doubling its length.
 The specifics of this ensure that the trajectory does not double back on itself.
 The resulting set of candidate states forms an orbit that is both symmetric and volume-preserving, thereby maintaining the reversibility of the Markov transition.
 From the constructed orbit, a single proposal $(x^*, p^*)$ is drawn using a sampling scheme that preserves invariance.
 This adaptive construction enables NUTS to automatically adjust the integration time according to the local geometric features of the target distribution, substantially improving sampling efficiency without requiring manual tuning of $L$.
 Stan \citep{stan:dev:team:2017} provides a widely used implementation of NUTS.

-While NUTS adaptively addresses the integration length, it still employs a single global step size $\varepsilon$ across the entire sampling process.
-In multiscale problems, regions of high curvature in $U(x)$ may demand smaller step sizes for stability, whereas flatter regions permit larger ones.
+While NUTS adaptively addresses the integration length, it still employs a single global step size $\varepsilon$ across the entire sampling process. { In Stan, this choice of $\varepsilon$ is determined in the warm-up phase using dual averaging \citep{nesterov2009primal} targeting desired acceptance rate.} In multiscale problems, regions of high curvature in $U(x)$ may demand smaller step sizes for stability, whereas flatter regions permit larger ones.
 A fixed $\varepsilon$, therefore, presents a trade-off between numerical stability and efficiency. \cite{bou:nuts:gibbs:2025} recently introduce orbit-level adaptive step-size variants of NUTS, which select $\varepsilon$ separately for each orbit while maintaining detailed balance.
 Building further on this idea, \cite{bou:walnuts:2025} propose the WALNUTS (Within-orbit Adaptive Leapfrog No-U-Turn Sampler), where the step size $\varepsilon_t$ is allowed to vary within each orbit as a function of the local curvature, thereby ensuring stability in regions of high curvature while preserving efficiency in flatter regions.
 This localized adaptation improves robustness and energy control without violating reversibility or detailed balance.